A Buyer's Guide

 - Common sense tells you to avoid a helmet with snag points sticking out, a squared-off shell, inadequate vents, excessive vents, an extreme "aero" shape, dark colors, thin straps, complicated adjustments or a rigid visor that could snag in a fall.

-- Consumer Reports has some recommendations for brands.
+- Consumer Reports has some brand recommendations.

 If you have six minutes, please read on!